-The last two generators denote singular "foam vertices".
-As the notation suggests, a vertex can be thought of as "half of a crossing".
-To make this precise using the flying rings interpretation, the first singular vertex represents the movie shown on the left: the ring corresponding to the right strand approaches the ring represented by the left strand from below, flies inside it, and then the two rings fuse (as opposed to a crossing where the ring coming from the right would continue to fly out to above and to the left of the other one).
-The second vertex is the movie where a ring splits radially into a smaller and a larger ring, and the small one flies out to the right and below the big one.
+The final generators - in either colour - denote singular foam vertices.
+As the notation suggests, a vertex can be thought of as a crossing with either the bottom or the top half tubes identified.
+To make this precise using the flying circles interpretation, the first black vertex represents the movie shown on the left: the circle corresponding to the right strand approaches the ring represented by the left strand from below, flies inside it, and then the two rings fuse (as opposed to a crossing where the ring coming from the right would continue to fly out to above and to the left of the other one): see the figure on the left.
+Note that the colours in this figure are illustrative only, and do not reference the black/blue circuit algebra colouring.
+The second black vertex is the movie where a ring splits radially into a smaller and a larger ring, and the small one flies out to the right and below he big one.
+As in the case of crossings, the fly-in direction is opposite for the hollow blue the big one.
+As in the case of crossings, the fly-in direction is opposite for the hollow blue versions of the vertices.